 By cross-referencing the part numbers on my own undamaged thermal cut-off, I was able to locate the part at Digi-Key for just $1.60—a far cry from the RV dealers' pricing!
 Here's a link to the item.
 (You can also find it at Amazon, but it's ten bucks and change there.)

 For the record, it's an NTE Electronics #NTE8096 thermal fuse, designed to carry 15A and cut off at 98 degrees Celsius.
 It's not something you can find in a local Radio Shack store, so I carry a few spares with me just in case.
 You might want to do likewise.

-To be fair, Atwood's $20.00 replacement part includes two thermal fuses (worth three bucks), some plastic sleeving, and a couple of 3/16" crimp-on lugs (worth a buck, maybe)—but I'm sure most of us can scrounge those items for a lot less than Atwood is charging!
+To be fair, Atwood's $20.00 replacement part includes two thermal fuses (worth five bucks), some plastic sleeving, and a couple of 3/16" crimp-on lugs (worth a buck, maybe)—but I'm sure most of us can scrounge those items for a lot less than Atwood is charging!

 So if your water heater won't ignite, open the cover and check this part to see whether its clear plastic sleeve is burned or melted.
 If so, suspect either low gas pressure or (more likely) an obstruction such as a wasp or spider nest.
 Make sure any obstruction is cleared before replacing the part or trying to use the water heater.

 Note: as mentioned, it's possible to jumper around the thermal cut-off and get the heater working again, but you risk a fire if the "flashback" condition recurs.
 If you do resort to this, be VERY sure that you've removed the cause of the flashback problem before you try jumpering.
 It's far better to carry spare thermal cut-offs and stay safe!